silnrsi/temp_test/readme.txt

-This directory is used for temporary files for Sharon's localhost.
+This directory is used for temporary and auto-generated files:

 * flattened/unflattened SLDR files generated as needed by the ldmlflatten.py script, returned by ldml_server script